Equivariant resolutions over Veronese rings: Acknowledgements

 \section{Acknowledgements}

-The authors thank Francesca Gandini for helpful conversations.
+The authors thank Francesca Gandini for helpful conversations, and Darij Grinberg for helpful edits, including a shortening of the proof of Proposition~\ref{skew-concatenation-near-concatenation-prop}(iii).
+They thank an anonymous referee for helpful edits.
 The first author was partially supported by NSF grant DMS-1745638, third and fourth authors by NSF grant DMS-2053288, and the fifth author by NSF grant DMS-2202871.